chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 I'm Solution Architect at Appvia, instructor at LearnK8s, and tinkerer of open source including maintaining some high profile projects in the home automation space.

 I'm often talk too fast when doing these, please shout at me when this happens, and jump in with questions though there will also hopefully be time at the end.

+--- ONLINE ---
+Hello!
+Thank you so much for joining me here today.

+So, to kick things off my name is Chris Nesbitt-Smith, I'm based in London and currently work with some well known brands like learnk8s, control plane, esynergy and various bits of UK Government I'm also a tinkerer of open source stuff.

+I've using and abusing Kubernetes in production since it was 0.4, believe me when I say its been a journey!

+I've definitely got the scars to show for it.

+It'd be great to hear where you're joining from today so if you could drop a comment in the chat and let me know where you are that'd be great.

+We'll have time for any questions at the end if you want to drop them into the comments.

 -->

 ---